 Ase – Ashe = (Ah Shay) … A Yoruba Word Meaning ** Power – Command & Authority.
 The Ability To Make Whatever One Says Happen.
 Often Summarized As “So Be It” = “So It Is” = “It Definitely Shall Be”

-Ashe-Power: is an African philosophical concept through which the Yoruba of Nigeria conceive the power to make things happen and produce change.
+Ashe-Power: is an African philosophical concept through which the power to make things happen and produce change.
 Existence, according to Yoruba thought, is dependent upon it.
 In addition to its sacred characteristics, Ashe-Power also has important social ramifications, reflected in its translation as “power, authority, command.”
 A person who, through training, experience, and initiation, learns how to use the essential life force of things to willfully effect change is called an Alaashe.

 The concept of Ashe-Power influences how many of the Yoruba arts are composed.
 In the visual arts, a design may be segmented.
 Such elements can be seen in Ifa trays and bowls, veranda posts, carved doors, and Ancestral masks.